Complex abstract Wiener spaces: Proofs

-so in fact $X$ and $Y$ are independent and identically distributed.
-Note that this holds only because they are Gaussian, see \Cref{ex:independent_gaussians}.
-Denote the shared distribution of $X$ and $Y$ by $\nu_\R$, then by \Cref{lem:adt} and the fact that $\phi_{\nu_\R} = \phi_X = \phi_Y$ we may conclude that $(\hr, \br, \nu_\R)$ is an abstract Wiener space. \end{proof}
+since the real structure on $H$ is isometric.
+As $X$ and $Y$ are Gaussian, this implies they are independent and identically distributed.
+If their law is denoted $\nu_\R$, it follows by \Cref{lem:adt} that $(\hr, \br, \nu_\R)$ is a real abstract Wiener space. \end{proof}

-\begin{proof}[(ii) $\implies$ (i)] Assume now that $X$ and $Y$ are independent and identically distributed by $\nu_\R$, and that $(\hr, \br, \nu_\R)$ is an abstract Wiener space.
-Fix $h \in B'$ and write $f := \Re(h), g:= \Im(h)$.
-Using the fact that $X$ and $Y$ are independent and identically distributed together with the parallelogram law, we obtain
+\begin{proof}[\ref{thm:independence:real} $\implies$ \ref{thm:independence:complex}:] Assume now that $X$ and $Y$ are independent and identically distributed by $\nu_\R$, and that $(\hr, \br, \nu_\R)$ is a real abstract Wiener space.
+Fix $h \in B'$ and write $f := \Re(h)$ and $g:= -\Im(h)$.
+As $X$ and $Y$ are independent and identically distributed, and the real structure is isometric on $H$, we obtain